US-BFS AmeriFlux

 Robert J. Bernard Biological Field Station

 The Bernard Field Station (BFS), an 86-acre academic resource of the Claremont University Consortium, is situated within the campus of The Claremont Colleges in Claremont, CA. Its principal habitats comprise coastal sage scrub, Riversidian alluvial fan scrub, live oak forest, and grassland.
-The eddy covariance tower is located in the 'neck' of the field station, home to a protected area of Coastal Sage Scrub, dominated by Artemisia californica.
-BFS is within walking distance of Harvey Mudd College, serving as an invaluable outdoor laboratory resource for the students.
-With extensive flora and fauna, including over 170 species of birds, 27 species of mammals, and more than 700 species of insects, it embodies a significant ecological haven in the region that is otherwise Southern California suburbs.
+Our eddy covariance tower is located in the 'neck' of the field station, home to a protected area of Coastal Sage Scrub, dominated by Artemisia californica.
+BFS is within walking distance of Harvey Mudd College, serving as an invaluable outdoor laboratory resource for our students.
+With extensive flora and fauna, including over 170 species of birds, 27 species of mammals, and more than 700 species of insects, BFS embodies a significant ecological haven in a region that is otherwise Southern California suburbs.

 The key analytical objectives of the Bernard Field Station site include the measurements of momentum, sensible heat, water vapour, latent heat, and CO₂ exchange between the coastal sage scrub and the atmosphere.
-Among the additional research topics includes: 1) investigation of the relationships of energy and mass exchanges between the atmosphere and the Coastal sage scrub as the region warms and precipitation patterns change; 2) speciated Volatile Organic Compound (VOC) measurements performed directly from plant species that makeup sage scrub community to link reactive carbon fluxes with ecosystem respiration; 3) plant physiology, particularly involving the dominant Artemisia californica within the coastal sage scrub; 4) studying long-term impact of climate change on this unique ecosystem; 5) exploring the role of sage scrub emissions on ozone chemistry.
+Additional research topics include: 1) investigation of the relationships of energy and matter exchanges between the atmosphere and the coastal sage scrub as the region warms and precipitation patterns change; 2) speciated Volatile Organic Compound (VOC) measurements performed directly from plant species that makeup sage scrub community to link reactive carbon fluxes with ecosystem respiration and health; 3) exploring the role of sage scrub emissions on ozone chemistry.
+4) plant physiology, particularly involving the dominant Artemisia californica within the coastal sage scrub; 5) studying the long-term impact of climate change on this unique ecosystem;

 Instruments